-The Company maintains an interest in a number of gold, base metal and lithium projects in northern Canada, particularly Nunavut.
+The Company maintains an interest in a number of gold, base metal and lithium projects in the Northwest Territories and Nunavut.
 The Company continues to pursue opportunities to see these properties further evaluated, however has no plans to fund or conduct exploration of these properties on its own.
-As such, as at April 30, 2014 the Company has written down previous exploration expenditures totaling \$128,301 on the properties.
 Details on specific properties are provided below.